Aurenya-19/TechHive/replit.md

 - Memoizee for memory-efficient caching

 **Future Integration Points:**
-- Alternative OAuth providers (Google, GitHub) for external deployments
-- Stripe for potential premium features
 - Email services (Nodemailer) for notifications
 - WebSocket (ws) for real-time features like live challenges and chat
+- Stripe for potential premium features

 ### Build & Deployment